mozilla/glean/docs/user/user/adding-glean-to-your-project/python.md

 The documentation for your application or library's metrics and pings are written in `metrics.yaml` and `pings.yaml`.

 For Mozilla projects, this SDK documentation is automatically published on the [Glean Dictionary](https://dictionary.telemetry.mozilla.org).
 For non-Mozilla products, it is recommended to generate markdown-based documentation of your metrics and pings into the repository.
 For most languages and platforms, this transformation can be done automatically as part of the build.
-However, for some language bindings the integration to automatically generate docs is an additional step.
+However, for some SDKs the integration to automatically generate docs is an additional step.

-The Glean SDK provides a commandline tool for automatically generating markdown documentation from your `metrics.yaml` and `pings.yaml` files.
+The Glean Python SDK provides a commandline tool for automatically generating markdown documentation from your `metrics.yaml` and `pings.yaml` files.
 To perform that translation, run `glean_parser`'s `translate` command:

 ```sh
 python3 -m glean_parser translate -f markdown -o docs metrics.yaml pings.yaml